The Burnout Triggers & Boundaries Map: Your Personal GPS Out of Chronic Overwhelm

 Burnout Is a System Failure—Not a Personality Flaw

+Burnout is not a sign that you are weak, unmotivated, or “not cut out” for your role.
 According to the World Health Organization, burnout is a syndrome resulting from chronic workplace stress that has not been successfully managed.
-Key symptoms?
+Its core features include:

 Emotional exhaustion